celsiusnarhwal/snowflake/README.md

 > Scopes are persisent.
 Once a scope is granted, your app maintains perpetual access to it — even if it later stops
 > asking for it — until the user manually revokes their authorization.
 Applications should be prepared to
 > receive data from scopes they did not explicitly request at authorization.
+>
+> This is a technical limitation of Discord's OAuth2 API.

 ### Supported Claims